-This planting guide for Zone 9 has eight vegetables you can plant in June for a great harvest.
-Includes recommended varieties and growing tips.
+It’s not too late to have an amazing garden!
+There are SO many vegetables you can plant in June.
+This planting guide for Zone 9 has eight vegetables you can plant in June for a great harvest, and includes recommended varieties and growing tips.

 Ahhh, June.
 Summer is officially here, but it’s not unbearably hot yet.
 The soil is warm and your seeds and seedlings will be off to a great start.
 Let’s get out in the garden!